Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 () is the parameter list, which is empty for main.
 We also don't see a -> after ) This means main has no return value, unlike C.
 Then come the curly braces { } which contain the code to execute line by line.

+> An error you might get into in the beginning is writing main () :: {}.
+You get an Error: ...
+This does not make sense! ;-)
 > Jai doesn't need a special keyword like proc, function or func or even fn to indicate a function.

 Because there is no code, it doesn't do anything.
 But this is the first program which can be compiled!